 Surveys theoretical and empirical efforts to study crime, crime causation and punishment.
 Special attention paid to the historical origins and development of notions of criminal responsibility, trial defenses and the courtroom division of labor.
 Sociological, psychological and biological explanations of criminal behavior are examined along with research attempts to study the development of delinquent and criminal careers.
 Prerequisite: SOC 100.
 Eigen

 330. Sociology of Medicine.
 (S)

 An examination of the social and cultural factors which influence the occurrence, distribution and experience of illness, the organization of medical care in American society and its rapidly escalating costs, the technical and ethical performance of physicians and the ethical dilemmas associated with modern medicine.
 Prerequisite: SOC 100.
-Kaye
+Marshall

 342. Political Sociology.
 (S)

 Rule and resistance have been extremely productive focii in contemporary analyses of the nature and forms of power.
 In this seminar we will draw on this rich vein of inquiry to analyze the social formations that constitute the substance of political sociology—state, economy, and society.
 In the course of engaging with the sociology of politics we will also be examining how the ways in which we interpret social reality are caught up in the practice of power, i.e. the politics of sociology.
 Prerequisite: SOC 100.
 Staff